vdhamer/Photo-Club-Hub-HTML/.github/README.md

 It is a companion to the iOS app [vdhamer/Photo-Club-Hub](https://github.com/vdhamer/Photo-Club-Hub).
 Both apps allow photography clubs to display curated images by their club members online.

-The input data driving these apps this forms a 3-level hierarchy:
+The input data driving these apps forms a 3-level hierarchy:

 1. a central list with (dozens/hundreds/thousands? of) participating clubs,
 2. local lists with (dozens of) members per club, and